maharielrosario/my-sky/README.md

 # My Sky

-This is a weather app that allows you to find a city's weather information so you can make important decisions from that data.
+My Sky is a weather app  that allows you to find a city's weather information anywhere on the planet.

-## Motivation
+## Why create it?

 My Sky was created to be part of my personal portfolio of apps to show potential clients and employers.
-As a new developer, having a portfolio is a great way to show your skills and so I created My Sky to showcase what I am capable of making.
-This particular application helped me gain a deeper understanding of how Angular and TypeScript work together in the development process.

-## Build status

-CI/CD will be added once this application is live.
+It highlights my UI design skills and shows that I have foundational understanding of how Angular works.

 ## Code style

-I am following the recommended best practices from ESLint, Angular, and TypeScript.
+For styling. the BEM methodology was implemented.
+For the JS and TS, The Angular style guide was used.

 ## Screenshots